 How Much Does a Skid Steer Weigh?

-There are a few different sizes of skid steer, each of which works better for different types of jobs.
+Skid steers come in a few different sizes and weights, each of which works best for different types of jobs.

-A medium-size skid steer is often used with its various attachments to function as a backhoe or digger in places where those machines would not fit.
-Since the medium-frame skid steer is lighter than traditional demolition equipment, it can be equipped with tires or tracks and driven over asphalt or concrete without damaging the surface.
+A medium-size skid steer is often used with various attachments to function as a backhoe or digger in places where those machines would not fit.
+Since the medium-frame skid steer is lighter than traditional demolition equipment, you can equip it with tires or tracks and drive over asphalt or concrete without damaging the surface.

-Large skid steers can be used for extensive demolition and excavation work.
-Whereas many large-scale demolition machines need to be transported by a semi-truck, the large-frame skid steer is capable of performing many of the same excavation tasks while still able to maneuver independently about the work site.
+Operators use large skid steers for extensive demolition and excavation work.
+Whereas large-scale demolition machines need to be transported by a semi-truck, a wheel loader can perform many of the same excavation tasks while maneuvering around a work site.

-There are many guides available to help you figure out which skid steer is right for your project, or you can talk directly with a professional supplier.
+Many guides are available to help you figure out which skid steer is right for your project, or you can talk directly with a professional supplier.

-What’s the Difference Between a Bobcat and a Skid Steer?
+What’s the Difference Between a Skid Steer and a Bobcat?

 Should You Buy or Rent a Skid Steer?

-Whether or not you should buy a skid steer depends largely on the size and frequency of your projects.
-Keep in mind that you’ll need to make the same decision about the attachments, which can be bought or rented separately.
+Whether or not you should buy a skid steer depends on the size and frequency of your projects.
+Keep in mind that you’ll need to make the same decision about your attachments, which can be bought or rented separately.

 If you find that you use a skid steer on almost all of your projects, it may be worth investing in a machine of your own.
-However, keep in mind that equipment ownership incurs costs of its own — your skid steer will need maintenance and upkeep, which can total over a thousand dollars yearly.
-You’ll also likely need different attachments for various jobs, each of which will cost several thousands of dollars and require maintenance of their own.
+However, remember that equipment ownership incurs costs of its own — your skid steer will need maintenance and upkeep, which may cost a few thousand dollars a year.
+You’ll also need different attachments for various jobs, each of which will cost several thousand dollars and require maintenance of their own.

 If your skid steer usage is less frequent, it likely makes more financial sense to rent one.
-You can prorate the cost in order to make sure you’re only paying for the time you need, and you can avoid the hassle of buying an attachment you may only use once.
+You can prorate the cost to ensure you’re only paying for the time you need, and you can avoid the hassle of buying an attachment you may only use once.

-The best way to figure out exactly what size, type, and rental period you need for your project is to speak with a professional that can assess your specific needs and get you the equipment that works best for you.
+The best way to figure out exactly what size, type and rental period you need for your project is to speak with a professional who can assess your specific needs and get you the best equipment for your next project.